dbuezas/lovelace-plotly-graph-card/readme.md

 #### automatic period

-The period will automatically adapt to the visible range.
+The option `auto` makes the period relative to the currently visible time range.
+It picks the longest period, such that there are at least 100 datapoints in screen.

 ```yaml
 type: custom:plotly-graph